 - Family- and kid-friendly dog

-- very unusual and distinctive appearance
+- Very unusual and distinctive appearance

 - Requires minimal grooming and brushing

-- Affectionate and loyal companion
+- An affectionate and loyal companion

 - Breed-specific legislation may apply to Pitbull mixes